What do you get when you cross Disney-level service with a popular ride-sharing company like Lyft?

 Where do Minnie Vans drop-off and pick-up?

-If you are going to any Disney resort, Minnie Vans can drop you off at the front, or, if you are headed to a resort that has separate buildings (like Art of Animation) they can drop you off at one of those.
-You are able to select your building inside of the app.
+If you are going to any Disney resort, Minnie Vans can drop you off at the front, or, if you are headed to a resort that has separate buildings and parking lots (like a lot of the Value, Moderate, and Deluxe Villa resorts) they can drop you off at one of those.
+You can select your exact building for drop off and pick up inside the app.

 There are 2 designated pick-up locations at Disney Springs: at the Taxi Station on the far west end past the AMC Movie Theater and at the far east end.

 Drivers usually ask where you are going at Disney Springs and then will do their best to drop you off as close as they can.

 Blizzard Beach and Typhoon Lagoon